-At March 31, 2013, Ryanair had 59 operating lease aircraft in the fleet.
+At March 31, 2014, Ryanair had 51 operating lease aircraft in the fleet.
 As a result, Ryanair operates, but does not own, these aircraft, which were leased to provide flexibility for the aircraft delivery program.
 Ryanair has no right or obligation to acquire these aircraft at the end of the relevant lease terms.
-30 leases are denominated in euro and require Ryanair to make fixed rental payments over the term of the lease.
-The remaining 29 operating leases are U.S. dollar-denominated and require Ryanair to make fixed rental payments.
-The Company has an option to extend the initial period of seven years on 41 of the 59 remaining operating lease aircraft as of March 31, 2013, on pre-determined terms.
-15 operating lease arrangements will mature during the year ended March 31, 2014.
-In April 2013, the Company decided not to extend two leases that were maturing and handed these aircraft back to the lessor.
-In addition to the above, the Company financed 30 of the Boeing 737-800 aircraft delivered between March 2005 and March 2013 with 13-year euro-denominated JOLCOs.
+18 leases are denominated in euro and require Ryanair to make fixed rental payments over the term of the lease.
+The remaining 33 operating leases are U.S. dollar-denominated and require Ryanair to make fixed rental payments.
+The Company has an option to extend the initial period of seven years on 34 of the 51 remaining operating lease aircraft as at March 31, 2014 on pre-determined terms.
+This includes 3 operating lease arrangements which are due to mature during the year ended March 31, 2015 but have been extended for a further 7 years.
+In addition to the above, the Company financed 30 of the Boeing 737-800 aircraft delivered between March 2005 and March 2014 with 13-year euro-denominated JOLCOs.
 These structures are accounted for as finance leases and are initially recorded at fair value in the Company's balance sheet.
-Under each of these contracts, Ryanair has a call option to purchase the aircraft at a pre-determined price after a period of 10.5 years, which it may exercise.
+Under each of these contracts, Ryanair has a call option to purchase the aircraft at a predetermined price after a period of 10.5 years, which it may exercise.
 Six aircraft have been financed through euro-denominated 12-year amortizing commercial debt transactions.

-Since, under each of the Company's operating leases, the Company has a commitment to maintain the relevant aircraft, an accounting provision is made during the lease term for this obligation based on estimated future costs of major airframe and certain engine maintenance checks by making appropriate charges to the income statement calculated by reference to the number of hours or cycles operated during the year.
+Since, under each of the Company's operating leases, the Company has a commitment to maintain the relevant aircraft, an accounting provision is made during the lease term for this obligation based on estimated future costs of major airframe, engine maintenance checks and restitution of major life limited parts by making appropriate charges to the income statement calculated by reference to the number of hours or cycles operated during the year.
 Under IFRS, the accounting treatment for these costs with respect to leased aircraft differs from that for aircraft owned by the Company, for which such costs are capitalized and amortized.